Keep them big beautiful eyes healthy.

-Most Shih Tzu eye problems can cause discomfort, irritations and in some circumstances, vision loss.
+Shih Tzu eye problems are not uncommon.
+Unfortunately, these problems cause discomfort, irritations and in some extreme circumstances, vision loss.

 These distinctly protruding eyes are prone to irritation caused by dirt, dust or even pollen if the dog suffers from seasonal allergies, in addition to being vulnerable to external injuries from table corners to cat's claws.

 While all dogs eyes should be periodically inspected and cleaned if necessary, the Shih Tzu eyes need to be cleaned every day.

 Excessive bulging of the eyes causes continuous watering that can provide an excellent breeding ground for bacteria.

 Inflammation of the cornea can occur also as a result of the Shih Tzu having shallow eye sockets and extremely flat noses.
 This type of skull formation inhibits proper closure of the eyelids.

 Keeping hair around his eyes trimmed so that it does not touch or lay on the eyeballs is also important in preventing irritation which can cause excessive tearing.

 Symptoms of eye issues which need immediate attention are:

 Developing cataracts commonly happens to older Shih Tzu who are at least seven or eight years old.